SkidderMC/FDPClient/README.md

 ## Additional libraries
 ### Mixins
 Mixins can be used to modify classes at runtime before they are loaded.
 FDPClient uses it to inject its code into the Minecraft client.
-This way, we do not have to ship Mojangs copyrighted code.
+This way, we do not have to ship Mojang's copyrighted code.
 If you want to learn more about it, check out its [Documentation](https://docs.spongepowered.org/5.1.0/en/plugin/internals/mixins.html).

 ## Contributing
-We are welcome for your contributing, but you have to follow these rules to make us merge your pull request.
+We are welcome for your contributions, but you have to follow these rules to make us merge your pull request.

 ### Language and Code Quality
 First of all, your code at least can be build, and make bugs as less as you can!